-Yes!
-In Queensland there are time limits that apply to making a claim for personal injuries.
-The time limits are very strict and are set by Statute.
+Yes.
+In Brisbane, The Gold Coast and all across Queensland, and there are time limits that apply to making a claim for personal injuries.
+These time limits are very strict and are set by Statutory law.

 In Queensland, if you are claiming for injuries sustained in a motor vehicle accident or you are making a public liability claim, you must place the party you consider to be at fault on notice of your claim within 9 months of the injury occurring.

 Or within 1 month of your consultation with a solicitor in relation to your claim, whichever occurs first.

 What Do I Do If I Miss The Time Limits To Make A Compensation Claim?

 If you miss these time limits you have to provide good reasons why you should be permitted to proceed with your claim.

 It gets complicated but chat live for free with a Lawyer today, call us for free or send an email and we'll give you the answers you need, again all free and under no obligation.